Part Two: On Niccolo Machiavelli. The Art of War. On History Films: A Companion Piece to The Prince.

 military philosopher Carl Von Clausewitz.

-not start or stop any war.
+not start or stop this type of war.
 It is a complex and unknown act of nature: like a sudden plague.

 The second classification of war would be the 'political-version' of war.